UWCNuclear/DetectorEfficiency/README.md

 # Introduction on Detector Efficiency and Peak Fitting
 Introduction slides are included in this repository.

-To download all the files included this repository, paste in your terminal:
+To download all the files included in this repository, paste in your terminal:

     git clone https://github.com/UWCNuclear/PeakFitting.git

-# Doing the Efficiency Calibration of Real Germanium Detector Arrays!
+# Doing the Efficiency Calibration of Real High Purity Germanium Detector Arrays!
 Four data files are included in this repository:

 *GRIFFIN* array at TRIUMF, Vancouver, Canada (16 germanium clover detectors, 16 x 4 = 64 germanium crystals)